professornaite/critstats/README.md

 # critstats
 Critical statistics data package for use with ICS.
-This package is in the early stages of development.
+This package is in the early stages of development

-###

 ```{r}
 # install this package